L\'{e}vy-Khintchine Theorems: effective results and central limit theorems: Main Results

 \section{Main Results}

 Let $G= \SL_{m+n}(\R)$ and $\Gamma = \SL_{m+n}(\Z)$.
-Let $m_G$ denote Haar measure on $G$ normalised so that the fundamental domain of the $\Gamma$ action on $G$ has measure equal to $1$.
+Let $d(\cdot, \cdot)$ denote a right invariant distance function on $G$, and let $m_G$ denote the Haar measure on $G$ normalised so that the fundamental domain of the $\Gamma$ action on $G$ has measure equal to $1$.
 We denote by $\X $ the homogeneous space $G/\Gamma$ which, as is well known, can be identified with the space of unimodular lattices in $\R^{m+n}$ via the identification

 Let $\mu_\X$ denote the unique $G$-invariant probability measure on $\X$. \\

 For $\theta \in \Mat$ and $t \in \R$, let us define $ u(\theta), a_t \in G$ as